London Victory Parade of 1982

-The London Victory Parade of 1982 was a British victory parade held after the defeat of Argentina in the Falklands War and organised by the City of London as a salute to the task force.
+The London Victory Parade of 1982 was a British victory parade held following the defeat of Argentina in the Falklands War and organised by the City of London as a salute to the task force.
 It took place in the United Kingdom capital of London, mainly encompassing a military parade with military bands through the City of London.
 The parade took place on 12 October 1982, almost four months after the Argentine surrender; it was the first time the City had celebrated a military event since it had entertained the crew of HMS Amethyst in 1949.